-- No maximum floor area ratio between primary dwelling and ADU/JADU can be imposed - ADU must comply with Building, Fire, and Health Codes - Short-term rentals (less than 30 days) are prohibited - Separate conveyance of ADUs is not allowed - City cannot require owner occupancy of ADU or main unit (sunsets January 2025) - City cannot require correction of existing non-conforming conditions, although applicants are encouraged to correct - No fire sprinklers can be required unless required for primary SFD - If on-site water system, City can require certain percolation tests - Separate connections for clean and waste water required for ADUs larger than 500 sf or where existing system lacks adequate capacity - City shall act on application within 60 days - ADU may be within, attached to, or detached from existing SFR - City can limit it so the ADU can only be on a lot with existing or proposed SFR (not MFR) [draft ordinances propose this] - City can require that no existing ADU or JADU to be located on the site [draft ordinances propose this] - City can require ADU to comply with building height, setback, site coverage, floor area ratio, building envelope, and payment of any applicable fees - Size: - Maximums as low as 850 sf limit (studio/1 bedroom) or 1000 sf (>1 bedroom) [draft ordinances propose this] - Formulas for maximum size based on percentage of proposed or existing primary dwelling size, lot coverage, floor area ratio, open space, or lot size cannot reduce living area below 800 sf or limit height below 16 ft. - Must still allow an efficiency unit (minimum 150 sf) - Entrances: - Can restrict attached ADUs to have direct (independent) exterior access [draft ordinances propose this] - Can restrict attached ADU at gain access from rear or side only [draft ordinances propose this] - Can restrict detached ADU access to at least 10 ft. from property line [draft ordinances propose this] - Height limit: - 16 ft. maximum height for detached (cannot go below that) - Can limit detached ADU to one-story [draft ordinances propose this] - Setbacks: - No setback can be required for existing or replacement structures - 4 ft. minimum side and rear yard for new construction and for ADUs that exceed footprint of existing structure or structure being replaced - 5 ft. minimum distance between structures [draft ordinances propose this]
+- ADU must comply with Building, Fire, and Health Codes - Short-term rentals (less than 30 days) are prohibited - Separate conveyance of ADUs is not allowed - City cannot require owner occupancy of ADU or main unit (sunsets January 2025) - City cannot require correction of existing non-conforming conditions, although applicants are encouraged to correct - No fire sprinklers can be required unless required for primary SFD - If on-site water system, City can require certain percolation tests - Separate connections for clean and waste water required for ADUs larger than 500 sf or where existing system lacks adequate capacity - City shall act on application within 60 days - ADU may be within, attached to, or detached from existing SFR - City can limit it so the ADU can only be on a lot with existing or proposed SFR (not MFR) - City can require that no existing ADU or JADU to be located on the site - City can require ADU to comply with building height, setback, site coverage, floor area ratio, building envelope, and payment of any applicable fees - Size: - Maximums as low as 850 sf limit (studio/1 bedroom) or 1000 sf (>1 bedroom) - Formulas for maximum size based on percentage of proposed or existing primary dwelling size, lot coverage, floor area ratio, open space, or lot size cannot reduce living area below 800 sf or limit height below 16 ft. - Must still allow an efficiency unit (minimum 150 sf) - Entrances: - Can restrict attached ADUs to have direct (independent) exterior access - Can restrict attached ADU at gain access from rear or side only - o Can restrict detached ADU access to at least 10 ft. from property line - Height limit: - o 16 ft. maximum height for detached (cannot go below that) - Can limit detached ADU to one-story - Setbacks: - No setback can be required for existing or replacement structures - 4 ft. minimum side and rear yard for new construction and for ADUs that exceed footprint of existing structure or structure being replaced - 5 ft. minimum distance between structures - Parking: - In coastal zone, possibility that one parking space per ADU, provided on same lot as the ADU, could be required regardless of waivers (see inland zone). - In inland zone, one space can be required per ADU, provided on same lot as the ADU, unless - within 1⁄2 mile of public transit - in historic district - on-street parking permits required but not offered to ADU occupant - ADU is within or attached to existing SFR or accessory structure - car share vehicle is located within 1 block - Parking in tandem or in setbacks must be allowed